xuankimtran/docs-1/pages/katalon-studio/tutorials/condition-to-stop.md

 Katalon Studio auto-generates JUnit report with all test cases in test suite 1,2,3,4,5.

-## Troubleshoot testing termination

-When a test suite/test suite collection is terminated, in the execution log, Katalon Studio prints out information about the test suite/test suite collection reference ID and the maximum number of test failures allowed.

-This applies to either sequential or parallel mode execution.
-You can be able to check which test execution is terminated and their reason why.

-## Terminated Execution and 3rd-party Integrations
+## 3rd-party Integrations
 The final status of a terminated test suite is marked **Incomplete**.
+When a test suite has at least 1 test case not run, the status of this test suite is **Incomplete**.

-**Incomplete** test suite and its test cases' results are not uploaded to 3rd-party tools (qTest, JIRA, Slack, Azure DevOps Test Plans, TestRail) except for TestOps, since TestOps parses the execution log.
+**Incomplete** and **Not started yet** test suite and its test cases' results are not uploaded to 3rd-party tools (qTest, JIRA, Slack, Azure DevOps Test Plans, TestRail) except for TestOps, since TestOps parses the execution log.

 Katalon Studio sends **Incomplete** test suite execution’s attachments, including execution log and JUnit Report to TestOps.
 This action ends the incomplete execution on TestOps.

+## Troubleshoot testing

+When a test suite/test suite collection is terminated, in the execution log, Katalon Studio prints out information about the test suite/test suite collection reference ID and the maximum number of test failures allowed.

+This applies to either sequential or parallel mode execution.
+You can be able to check which and why the test execution is terminated.